If your spouse had the affair, it makes sense that you would ask this question.

 Most betrayed spouses try to change their unfaithful spouse at first.

-They try to make their spouse understand the damage.
+They try to make their spouse understand the damage, and show remorse.

 They try to get them to stop being defensive.